RyanDaDeng/laravel-google-recaptcha-v3/README.md

 I will be super happy if you think this package is good and also star me.  ^.^

-PS: The version ~3.* contains vue component which is unstable and incomplete right now, feel free to install it if you really want to use vue, otherwise please install ~2.*
+PS: For Vue component, you can customise it if you want.

 # DEMO

-## Invisible
+## Invisible - hidden

 <img src="https://github.com/RyanDaDeng/aws-study-notes/blob/master/881545398213_.pic.jpg" width="250" height="300" />